Frequently Asked Questions

 Where are the Customs check-in points and approximately how much are the fees?

 There are three major check-in points in the British Virgin Islands:

 Check-in fees are approximately $70 (USD) per person which is payable in cash only

 How much is the fuel cost?

 Fuel cost depends on the amount of fuel used for the trip by the current rate per gallon.
-Gas is about $3.38 per gallon (OCTOBER 2016 RATE) and a boat trip will typically run between 20-45 gallons.
+Gas is currently at $4.30 per gallon (March 2019 rate) and a boat trip will typically run between 20-45 gallons.
 Fuel costs are payable by credit card or cash at the fuel dock.